nicholas477/nicholas477.github.io/_projects/4_reading-rt.md

 RHICmdList.WriteGPUFence(Fence);
 {% endhighlight %}

-And to finish up the async read I just held a reference to the temporary texture and the render fence, polled the fence on game tick, and mapped the texture read.
+And to make sure the map runs after the texture is copied I just held a reference to the temporary texture and the render fence, polled the fence on game tick, and _then_ mapped the texture read.

 {% highlight c++ linenos %}
 void UAsyncReadRTAction::Tick()